 - Clicking "Forward" will create a new window and you can enter in the Contact that you would like the message forwarded to.

-- Clicking "Meeting" will create a new window for sending a Meeting Request to the original Contact(s) of the message being viewed.
+- Clicking "Meeting" will create a new window for sending a Meeting Request to the original sender(s) of the message being viewed.

 - Organizational Tools (Yellow):

-- Clicking "Move" will relocate a selected message to a different.
+- Clicking "Move" will relocate a selected message to a different folder.

 - Clicking "Rules" allows you to create rules regulating how Outlook Mail receives and sorts your incoming email messages.